jyutzler/Bridge-Systems/system.md

 Partner is asked to "do something intelligent" like bid an unbid four-card suit, rebid a good suit, bid NT, or show secondary support.
 Generally they are for takeout but they may be converted to penalty (like a Negative Double).
-### Responsive Doubles
-After an opponent bids at the one level, partner doubles for takeout, and the other opponent and raises, a double by advancer is responsive.
-This allows the original doubler to be declarer and to pick the preferred suit.

-Responsive Doubles are on through 4♦ but off after a preempt.
 ### Redoubles
 A redouble can have one of three meanings: